alekratz/pwtools/README.md

 # pwtools
 Permutation writing tools.
-This is a utility for generating permutations, either based on a term or just all possible permutations of a given length.
+This is a utility for generating permutations, either based on a term or just all possible ~~permutations~~ combinations of a given length.

 ## Compiling
 Do the usual `cargo build`.
 Requires rust nightly.